samuelroland/CloudSys-labs/lab3/chatbotLab3.md

 ## Vectorizing the PDF Files
 We want to download the files in S3 again, ask Google Vertex AI to generate embeddings and store them in a container in a database in Cosmos DB.

-todo: even if not compatible with azure-cli ??

 Just the script `vectorise-store.py` which is an adaptation of the provided script in the previous lab.
 ```sh